-- 2.1 The refresh of MTFS needs to be seen in the context of a high level of financial uncertainty for the Council in relation to future Government funding levels.
+- 2.1 The refresh of Medium-Term Financial Strategy (MTFS) needs to be seen in the context of a high level of financial uncertainty for the Council in relation to future Government funding levels.
 Significant changes to future public sector departmental spending through the Spending Review 2025, the allocation of this funding to local government through reforms to the distribution methodologies, and the implementation of a Business Rates Reset, are as yet unknown but all of which have the potential to fundamentally affect the Council's funding trajectory and MTFS. - 2.2 In addition, the announcement of the English Devolution White Paper, which sets out the Government's plans to widen and deepen devolution in England and reform local government structures, could have fundamental implications for all tiers of local government. - 2.3 Furthermore, the Council continues to face cost and demand pressures, along with pressures on income streams and new statutory requirements.
 Inflation, pay awards, national insurance contribution increases, higher maintenance and construction costs, higher borrowing costs and reductions in local income streams all have a significant impact on the Council's cost base.
 The Council also continues to see increased demand for services, by those who rely on the safety net provided by local government, driven in part by the cost-of-living crisis and housing shortfall.
 In addition, new regulatory and statutory requirements add further cost pressures particularly in relation to recycling and housing standards/building safety. - 2.4 As a result of these factors, the Council, and local government as a whole, are yet again having to update their medium-term financial strategies in an uncertain environment.
-It is a long time since the Council had any stability and certainty beyond a one-year timeframe, which makes financial planning, and the subsequent impact on service delivery, in this climate extremely challenging.
+It is a long time since the Council had any stability and certainty beyond a one-year timeframe, which makes financial planning, and the subsequent impact on service delivery, in this climate extremely challenging. - 2.5 Alongside the financial pressures and funding uncertainty that it is facing, the Council still needs to ensure that its financial resources are directed towards delivery of its vision and priorities.
+Following the natural conclusion of the Council's strategic plan, Vision 2025, the new Vision 2030 builds upon its progress and presents a roadmap to address today's most pressing issues while embracing opportunities for the future, progressing a vision for both the City and Council through to 2030.
+Recognising the potential impacts of national policy changes in a number of areas, alongside devolution and local government reform, the action plans supporting Vision 2030 prioritise its first 12 to 18 months, ensuring adaptability to legislative, policy and economic changes.